-Many businesses are likely to face a routine tax audit from time to time.
+Many businesses will face a routine tax audit from time to time.
 More serious tax investigations are likely if HM Revenue & Customs (HMRC) suspects your tax returns are inaccurate.

 Tax audits and tax investigations can be complex and very stressful.
 Unless you are very sure of your position, you should take professional advice as soon as a tax investigation or inspection starts.